Unisinos-PPGCA/docs/README.md

 ## Update documentation

-After changing the documentation, reviewing it and merging into master.
+After changing the documentation, reviewing it and merging into `master` branch.
 Execute the command `mkdocs gh-deploy` to update it in github pages.